sana-mahmood/Computer_Networks_Spring26/Assignment2/README.md

 - The router must handle TCP/UDP packets sent to one of its interfaces.
 In this case, the router should respond with an ICMP port unreachable (type 3, code 3).
 - The router must maintain an ARP cache whose entries are invalidated after a timeout period (15 seconds).
 - The router must queue all packets waiting for outstanding ARP replies.
 If a host does not respond to 5 ARP requests, the queued packet is dropped and an ICMP host unreachable message (type 3, code 1) is sent back to the source of the queued packet.
-- The router must enforce guarantees on timeouts - that is, if an ARP request is not responded to within a fixed period of time, the ICMP host unreachable message (echo 3, code 1) is generated even if no more packets arrive at the router.
+- The router must enforce guarantees on timeouts - that is, if an ARP request is not responded to within a fixed period of time, the ICMP host unreachable message (type 3, code 1) is generated even if no more packets arrive at the router.
 (Note: You can guarantee this by implementing the ```sr_arpcache_sweepreqs()``` function in ```sr_arpcache.c``` correctly.)
 - The router must not needlessly drop packets (for example, when waiting for an ARP reply)

 ---